gegelati/gegelati-tutorial/docs/_pages/export_visualize_import.md

 When becoming an internal (i.e. non-root) team of the TPG, a team is protected from decimation, which further increases its life-span, and its chance of being referenced during future mutations.
 This natural self preservation of valuable behavior is called the emergent hierarchal structure of TPGs.

+#### TODO #3:
+Visualize the TPG obtained during throughout the training process, and the structure of the best TPG exported when exiting the training process.

 ## 2. Standalone inference from imported DOT file.